 While all medical devices undergo testing of some sort, some face more scrutiny than others.
 Looking at the list above, it is safe to say that Class III devices are more thoroughly tested than Class I devices.
 In fact, Class III devices go through clinical trials just like medications.

 There is no such thing as a medical device that poses no risk.
 We are told this when we accept treatment.
 However, we should be told all of the risks beforehand.
 If something goes wrong that is outside the parameters of what is known could occur, that is when we need to consider seeking legal assistance.

 What To Do Next

 If you or a loved one have been the victim of a faulty medical device, you may need to seek legal assistance.
 The companies behind these devices are often multi-billion dollar corporations who can pour massive amounts of money into defending themselves, so you need someone who will stand up to them.
-At the SMA Law Group, we do not run from a difficult situation.
+At the SMT Legal, we do not run from a difficult situation.